Beliavsky/Fortran-code-on-GitHub/README.md

 [codata](https://github.com/MilanSkocic/codata): provides the codata constants 2010, 2014 and 2018, by Milan Skocic.
 The raw codata from http://physics.nist.gov/constants are parsed line by line where the columns name, value, uncertainty and unit are formatted to be conform to Fortran double precision. [pycodata](https://github.com/MilanSkocic/pycodata) is a Python wrapper.

+[COLOSS](https://github.com/jinleiphys/COLOSS): program designed to address the scattering problem using a bound-state technique known as complex scaling, by Jin Lei.
+In this method, the oscillatory boundary conditions of the wave function are transformed into exponentially decaying ones, accommodating the long-range Coulomb interaction.
+Also [scatt2b](https://github.com/jinleiphys/scatt2b) to compute two body scattering problem in r-space, [fold](https://github.com/jinleiphys/fold), a single folding potential for A-9Be, and [inhomoR](https://github.com/jinleiphys/inhomoR), a code with Pierre Descouvemont to solve the inhomogeneous equations.

 [Computational Environment for Nuclear Structure (CENS)](https://github.com/ManyBodyPhysics/CENS): many-body codes developed by Morten Hjorth-Jensen and collaborators

 [CRYSTAL](https://github.com/srio/CRYSTAL): code for crystal diffraction in X-ray Oriented Programs (XOP) (perfect, bent, mosaic crystals in Bragg and Laue geometries), associated with paper [Simulation of X-ray diffraction profiles for bent anisotropic crystals](https://scripts.iucr.org/cgi-bin/paper?S1600576715002782), by M. Sanchez del Rio, N. Perez-Bocanegra, X. Shi, V. Honkimäki and L. Zhang, Journal of Applied Crystallography (2015).
 48, 477-491